comp-imaging-sci/usct-breast-phantom/README.md

 - `phantom_id` is the digit identifier of the breast phantom that is part of the raw data filename.
 - `raw_data_path` is the folder with raw anatomical data and header files
-- `target_slice` is the target slice to be extracted from the 3D phantom.
+- `target_slice` is the target slice location (mm) to be extracted from the 3D phantom.
-- `thickness` is the thickness of a 3D slab (centered at the target slice) extracted from the phantom.
+- `thickness` is the thickness (mm) of a 3D slab (centered at the target slice) extracted from the phantom.
 - `output_path` is the folder for saving the output data.

 If parameter target_slice or thickness is not specified, the full 3D phantom will be generated.